-One boy’s death was ruled natural, but the coroner was unable to establish what caused his death.
+One boy’s death was ruled a result of natural causes, but the coroner was unable to establish what caused his death.
 Another boy’s death was ruled as a bad reaction to penicillin.
 But dental experts say that infections are one of the principal causes of dental deaths and in the case of these boys, it would seem that complications from anesthesia may have played some part in the deaths.

 The human mouth has more bacteria than any other part of the body, and that bacteria can become deadly if it gets into the blood stream.
 Patients can develop a post-operative infection that can lead to death.
 The brain swells and then brain damage can set in or brain death can result.

 Reactions to anesthesia and inhalation of blood into the lungs, which can cause suffocation, and bad reactions to prescribed drugs are all possible causes of death following dental procedures warn experts.

 A study published in Pediatrics in 2000 found that a disproportionately large number of adverse sedation events in pediatrics (defined in the study as patient who were under 20 years-old) occur with dental treatment when compared to other medical specialties.
 In addition, a significantly higher proportion of those children who experienced an adverse sedation event in a non-hospital facility (such as a dental practice or dental office) suffered death or permanent neurological injury when compared to a hospital.
 The takeaway from this is to understand that general sedation in a dentist’s office should not be routinely assumed to be safe.
 In fact, many times it is not and the complications that result from improper sedation during dental procedures in the dentist’s office can be fatal.